James Stout (rackets): Career

 In 2009, Stout was awarded Bermuda Male Athlete of the Year in the Bermuda Government Sports Awards, and again became the British Open rackets champion.

 The following year, Alex Titchener-Barrett challenged Stout for the rackets World Championship title which Stout successfully defended, winning 4-0 in the first leg in New York, and 1-1 in the second leg at the Queens Club in London.

 In 2010, Stout also became the US Open rackets champion and US Open real tennis champion, defeating several higher seeds, including the defending champion, to win the title.

 Stout retired from competitive singles Rackets following the 2019 season and relinquished his world title.
 Stout continued to play competitive doubles and won the World Championship with Jonathon Larken in 2016 and again in 2018 before losing it to Tom Billings and Richard Owen in 2021.
-Recently Stout has played with new partner Peter Cipriano and they are the current holders of the US open doubles where they defeated Benjamin Cawston and Mike Bailey 3-1 in New York.
+Recently Stout has played with new partner Peter Cipriano and they were the holders of the US open doubles where they defeated Benjamin Cawston and Mike Bailey 3-1 in New York, losing to the same pair in Detroit in 2023.